wfailla/un-orchestrator/use-cases/frog/authentication_graph/Controller-Openflow/README-FROG4.md

 # POX Controller - IP_forger module

-The source code is a mirror of the POX code repository located at https://github.com/noxrepo/pox

 The source files of the implemented module are located in the "ext" directory.
 In particular
   - ext/IP_forger.py: is the main module
   - ext/Config.py: is a utily class used for read configuration paramenters